tormaroe/FSharp.Msisdn/README.md

     | Some msisdn -> doSomethingWith msisdn
     | None -> printfn "Not a valid MSISDN"

-Note that you don't have to (and should not) open the Msisdn module.
-The module will automatically be available everywhere in a project referencing FSharp.Msisdn.
+Note that you don't have to (actually you're not allowed to) open the Msisdn module.
+The module will automatically be available everywhere in a project referencing FSharp.Msisdn, but you have to use qualified access.

 ## Msisdn module API